 Demand and supply characteristics more pronounced in urban sub-sector.

 SHED’s manager says that the supply and demand characteristics are more pronounced in the ‘last mile’ urban logistics sub-sector that the company operates in.
-It says that there is a severe shortage of supply of urban logistics facilities close to cities and towns due to the low availability of appropriate land (unfortunately, data for the smaller end of the logistics sector is sketchy), while demand for space from 3PLs is strong, as mentioned earlier.
-SHED’s manager says that its intensive asset management approach should also generate greater returns than the wider market (more details on the asset management initiatives that has driven valuation growth is on page 9).
+There is a severe shortage of supply of urban logistics facilities close to cities and towns due to the low availability of appropriate land (unfortunately, data for the smaller end of the logistics sector is sketchy), while demand for space from 3PLs is strong, as mentioned earlier.
+SHED’s intensive asset management approach should also generate greater returns than the wider market (more details on the asset management initiatives that has driven valuation growth is on page 10).
 A large portion of capital value growth since the company launched in 2016 is attributed to asset management.

 Portfolio now worth over £1.1bn, with a focus on the South East and Midlands.

 SHED has a portfolio of 125 assets worth £1,132m (at 30 September 2022) located across the UK, with a focus on the South East and the Midlands.
 The portfolio has a WAULT of 8.3 years, with a spread of short- and long-term leases.
-Around half of SHED’s portfolio (48%) is categorised as ‘active asset management’ assets, which have shorter leases (average WAULT of 3.6 years) and provide the manager with potential opportunities to increase rent (ERV 25% above current rent).
-Meanwhile 50% is ‘core assets’, typically let on longer leases (average WAULT of 12.8 years) with what the manager describes as strong tenant covenants.
-The remaining 2% of the portfolio is forward-funded developments, either pre-let or speculative, with a target yield on cost of 7%.
+Around half of SHED’s portfolio (48%) is categorised as ‘active asset management’ assets, which have shorter leases (average WAULT of 3.6 years) and provide the manager with opportunities to increase rent (estimated rental value (ERV) 25% above current rent).
+Meanwhile 50% is ‘core assets’, typically let on longer leases (average WAULT of 12.8 years) and strong tenant covenants.
+The remaining 2% of the portfolio is forward-funded developments, either pre-let or speculative, with a target yield on cost (return on investment) of 7%.

 SHED’s manager deliberately slowed the pace of investment in 2022 to assess the impact of rising interest rates on the investment market and to potentially take advantage of opportunities that may arise.
 In January 2023, the company announced the acquisition of five properties for a total of £48m, reflecting a net initial yield (NIY) of 6.0%.
 The acquisitions comprised: